Thursday, June 13, 2019

 [3] Many people confuse loam soil with topsoil, but the truth is that there is a difference between the two.

-“Topsoil”, it refers to any kind of soil that is on top.
+"Topsoil" refers to any kind of soil that is on top.
 What you are walking on, riding your bike on, or turning with your shovel is known as topsoil.
-Topsoil is basically different kinds of organic matter that has decayed with the passage of time.
-There are all kinds of organic matter like decayed food, decayed grass, rocks, and dirt, which is why it usually is a bit darker than the soil beneath it.
+Topsoil is basically different kinds of organic matter that has decayed with time.
+There are all kinds of organic matter, like decayed food, grass, rocks, and dirt, so it is usually a bit darker than the soil beneath it.

-Loam refers to a special mixture of sand, clay, and silt.
-Loam is usually made of up half sand, one-quarter silt, and one-quarter clay.
-It is considered the best topsoil, as it allows enough water to be soaked into the ground to keep plants hydrated – and yet it still drains well enough that air can circulate.
+Loam refers to a unique mixture of sand, clay, and silt.
+Loam is usually made of half sand, one-quarter silt, and clay.
+It is considered the best topsoil, as it allows enough water to be soaked into the ground to keep plants hydrated – yet it still drains well enough that air can circulate.

-So the difference between loam soil and topsoil is the same difference between your thumb and fingers: all loam is a kind of topsoil, but not all topsoil is a kind of loam.
+So, the difference between loam soil and topsoil is the exact difference between your thumb and fingers: all loam is a kind of topsoil, but not all topsoil is a kind of loam.

 No comments: